Why is social protection important?

 Reflecting on what you have read so far, how else might social protection support people to deal with climate change related shocks?

-Mythbuster Activity
+Mythbuster activity

 There are lots of myths and perceptions related to social protection that you may have heard before.
 Here is one example.

 You might hear people say that social protection will make people lazy.
-Do you think this is True or False?
+Do you think this is true or false?

 Select your answer by clicking the buttons below.